bettiolo/js-development-slides/oo-js.md

 pint.drink();
 ```

-The `new` keyword creates a new object that inherits from function's prototype. `this` is bound to the newly created object's instance.
+The `new` keyword creates a new object that inherits from Pint's prototype. `this` is bound to the newly created object's instance.

-There is only one prototype object per 'class'.
-The methods attached to it are not recreated for each instance saving up memory and speeding things up.
+There is only one prototype object with a varying context for all the instances.
+This saves memory and speeds things up compared to the other patterns.

 - - -